tdreyno/react-custom-transition/README.md

 This helper component takes the simplicity of the `ReactCSSTransitionGroup` and applies it to Javascript animations.
 This handles the simplest case of running some transition in an animation framework like Greensock TweenMax, which allows much more robust animations than CSS.

+**NOTE: Only works on a single child which transitions, such as full page transitions.
+Multiple children will not work as expected (such as buddy lists)**

 Use the library like this:

 ```